skycoin/User-Manuals/Desktop_Wallet/Desktop_Wallet_Troubleshooting.md

 Here are some of the most common issues you might encounter when using a Desktop Wallet and the best possible resolutions for troubleshooting these issues.

-If you do not find a resolution for your issue, make sure you contact the support team via - **[store.skycoin.net/pages/support](store.skycoin.net/pages/support)**.
+If you do not find a resolution for your issue, make sure you contact the support team via - **[store.skycoin.com/pages/support](https://store.skycoin.com/pages/support)**.

-You can also send an email at **support@skycoin.zendesk.com**.

 ## Recovering a Desktop Wallet